 But the fact is, many of these people who are called-out are typically those who have some level of influence on social media.
 Some of them are top celebrities and influential people in their own rights.

 Some of these people are content creators on social media.
 This means that it is their primary place of work or a career.
-Cancel culture, or the phenomenon of canceling or boycotting this person or persons have become full-blown since 2018.
+Cancel culture, or the phenomenon of canceling or boycotting this person or persons has become full-blown since 2018.

 When does someone get canceled?